kcristinaa/RAIS-miniproject/README.md

 work has strong potential in critical applications such as mental healthcare monitoring, privacy preservation, and responsible artificial intelligence by fostering fairness assessments when protected attribute knowledge is unavailable.

+# RAIS-miniproject

+A repository for sharing the potential inferences that can be done exploiting the publicly available [LifeSnaps Dataset](https://www.nature.com/articles/s41597-022-01764-x).

 # Acknowledgments